 - You may get special antibiotic cream in the hospital to rub on your wound.
 Continue to do this 2 or 3 times a day after you go home.

-You will need to see your doctor for a follow up visit in 7 to 10 days.
+You will need to see your provider for a follow up visit in 7 to 10 days.
 The staples will be removed at this time.